Codecademy/docs/content/uiux/concepts/text-properties/text-properties.md

 In [design software](https://www.codecademy.com/resources/docs/uiux/design-software), default text properties are applied, and each property can be adjusted to suit the needs of the design.

 **Typeface** refers to a distinct visual style applied to the characters.
 For example, Times New Roman, Calibri, and Cambria are typefaces.
-The terms font and typeface are often used interchangeably, but **font** is a more specific description that includes the typeface, size, and weight.
-For example, “Times New Roman 24 Bold” and “Times New Roman 24 Light” are different fonts.
+The terms font and typeface are often used interchangeably, but font is a more specific description that includes the typeface, size, and weight.
+For example, "Times New Roman 24 Bold" and "Times New Roman 24 Light" are different fonts.
 For additional information, check out this [resource about typefaces and fonts](https://www.editorx.com/shaping-design/article/typefaces-vs-fonts).

 ![A diagram that shows the difference between a typeface, such as “Inter” and a font, such as “Inter 40 Bold.” ](https://static-assets.codecademy.com/Courses/intro-to-ui-and-ux/docs/Text-Typeface-Font.png)